TUW-GEO/Equi7Grid/README.rst

 A python class for working with Equi7Grid - how to convert to - how to use the tiling system - etc.

+It's a python package that handles the geometric and geographic operations of a gridded and tiled projection system.
+It was designed for data cubes ingesting satellite imagery and builds the basis for the Equi7Grid (see https://github .com/TUW-GEO/Equi7Grid).

 Note
 ====